 - Make such interim or ancillary recommendations either for enabling the discharge of the duties assigned to it or on a consideration of the existing economic conditions, current policies, measures and development programme or on a study of such specific problems which the Central or State Governments can refer to it.

-Organization of the Planning Commission of India
+Composition of Planning Commission

 The Prime Minister is the Chairman of the Planning Commission, which works under the overall guidance of the National Development Council.
 The Deputy Chairman and the full-time Members of the Commission, as a composite body, provide advice and guidance to the subject Divisions for the formulation of Five Year Plans, Annual Plans, State Plans, Monitoring Plan Programmes, Projects and Schemes.